1. If I plan to apply for an Individual Nomination Right, do I need to complete an online application form?

-INR applications may be made at any time.
-Exceptionally, INR applications for Year 1 and Year 7 entry in August 2016, can only be made on or after 2 September 2015.
+INR applications may be made at any time, with the exception of Year 1 and Year 7 entry in August 2023, which can only be made from 2 to 30 September 2022.
 Applications should be submitted to ESF Centre, 25/F, 1063 King’s Road, Quarry Bay, Hong Kong.
 All Nomination Rights applications will be handled by the ESF Centre.

-3. In what order are the NR applications processed?
+3. In what order are the INR applications processed?

 4. How are the INR Nominees prioritised for admissions into ESF schools?

-INR nominees are the third priority after teachers’ children and siblings of ESF students.
+INR nominees are the fifth priority after Corporate NR nominees, staff’s children and siblings of ESF students.

 5. Can a company apply for a Nomination Right?

 No. The nominee has to be a named individual on the application form.
 The INR holder must be a parent of the nominee.
 However, a company can apply for a Corporate Nomination Right (click here for details).

 6. How many INR places will be available?